Deadly Week of Construction Fatalities In NYC

 At the law firm of Pazer, Epstein, Jaffe & Fein, we have been fighting for New York City workers in the construction trade for over 50 years.
 Steelworkers, roofers, construction workers, and electrical workers face some of the most dangerous working conditions of any other jobs in the nation, sustaining catastrophic and permanent injuries when safety procedures are not prioritized.

 All New York City workers deserve to be kept safe and healthy on the job.
 If you or a loved one has sustained a serious work-related injury, our knowledgeable team is here to help.
-Contact us for a free consultation to review your case and your rights to a safe work environment.
+Contact us using our convenient online form or feel free to phone us in New York at 212-227-1212, or in Huntington/Long Island at 631-864-2429.

 After deadly week, NYC worker advocates demand better safety training.
 Industrial Safety and Hygiene News (https://www.ishn.com/articles/110612-after-deadly-week-nyc-worker-advocates-demand-better-safety-training) Retrieved April 25, 2019.